 Three Tips for Social Currency

 1. Advocates Trump Followers.
 Starbucks has 80% more Twitter and Facebook followers than Dunkin’ Donuts.
 Does this mean Starbucks has a stronger and more loyal customer fan base?
 Not necessarily.
-According to the study, “Dunkin’ Donuts fans are 35% more likely to recommend the brand,” because the company takes a more customer advocacy driven approach as opposed to Starbucks’ strategy of promoting its products’ superiority.
+According to the study, “Dunkin’ Donuts fans are 35% more likely to recommend the brand,” because the company takes the customer advocacy driven approach as opposed to Starbucks’ strategy of promoting its products’ superiority.

 Dunkin’ Donuts’ two rules for social media campaigns: “make them fun and make them cheap,” says the company’s relationship marketing director.